TIME TO READ: 3m 15s

 Outdoor fabrics are designed to withstand the stress of living outside.
 The woven textiles are made from a variety of materials including acrylic, synthetic fibres, blends of cotton, polyester and linen.
 These vary in aesthetics and quality which greatly determines how long they will last outdoors.

 Most outdoor fabrics are breathable and through manufacturing techniques, they’re designed to repel water.
 Quality outdoor textiles will be resistant to soiling and water-based stains as well as be resistant to mould and mildew.
+Not only do they need to perform well outdoors, outdoor fabrics add to the look and feel of your outdoor furniture pieces.

 You can view our quality outdoor fabrics here.